Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="net-kea"></a>
 ### 1.4 Verify that KEA has active DHCP leases

 Verify that KEA has active DHCP leases.
 Right after an fresh install of CSM, it is important to verify that KEA is currently handing out DHCP leases on the system.
-The following commands can be ran on any of the master nodes or worker nodes.
+The following commands can be run on any of the master nodes or worker nodes.

 Get an API Token:
 ```bash